MichaelCade/90DaysOfDevOps/2023/day59.md

 In this post, we discussed how the default security context constraints in OpenShift can prevent deployments from running as expected.
 We provided a solution to the specific issue of running an initContainer as root for a MongoDB application.
 Understanding and managing SCCs in OpenShift is essential for maintaining secure and compliant applications within your cluster.

-On [Day 60](/day60.md)](/day60.md), we will look at OpenShift Projects and RBAC in a cluster in more detail, such as the accounts used to access a cluster, the service accounts used by container, and how you tie it all together to areas such as consuming SCC via the project level, and other features of Red Hat OpenShift.
+On [Day 60](/day60.md)](/day60.md), we will look at OpenShift Projects Creation, Configuration and Governance, for example consuming SCC via the project level, and other features of Red Hat OpenShift.

 ## Resources